tebeka/talks/conda-pyconil-2017/playbook.md

 It's always a good idea to keep your dependencies in a file and keep it in version control so we can recreate environments.
 In the pip world we use a requirements file.
-In conda we use an environment file, which is YAML based.
+In the conda world we use an environment file, which is YAML based.

 Once you have a working environment, you can export what you have.